ast-grep/ast-grep.github.io/website/blog/tree-sitter-glr-arena.md

 ### Garbage collection arrived before there was garbage worth collecting

-Four-byte tagged offsets made a moving collector possible in principle.
-I instructed ChatGPT to implement the simplest copying-collector experiment, often called **semispace collection**: after a successful parse, copy the accepted tree into fresh space, rewrite its indexes, and discard the old parser-private arena.
+Four-byte tagged offsets made a moving collector possible in principle, and curiosity won.
+ChatGPT implemented the simplest copying-collector experiment, often called **semispace collection**: after a successful parse, copy the accepted tree into fresh space, rewrite its indexes, and discard the old parser-private arena.